 This is a traditional recipe that we’ve tweaked just a little to our own Americanized taste.
 Continue reading →

-Let’s be clear up front, I LOVE She crab soup and have a bowl any time I can get it when we eat out.
-I’ve had this soup all over the east coast and a few places in Texas and California.
-I’m sorry folks, but no one makes this like the east coast does.
+I LOVE She crab soup and have a bowl any time I can get it when we eat out.
+I’ve had many versions of this soup all over the east coast, a few places in Texas and California.
+I’m sorry folks, but no one makes She-Crab soup like the east coast does.

 In 2004, Gary and I went to Waterman’s Restaurant in Virginia Beach, where we had the most delightfully tasty she crab soup.
 It is by far the best version I have ever had!
 So if you ever go to Virginia Beach, head south on Atlantic Avenue and visit Waterman’s!
 Everything they have is wonderful.

-Unfortunately we’re not able to get the recipe from the restaurant.
+Unfortunately we were not able to get the recipe from the restaurant.
 Can’t blame them.
-So we’re trying to recreate it on our own the best we can.
-It’s been under going some tweaking, but we’re getting pretty close.
+So we’ve been trying to recreate it on our own the best we can.
+It’s under gone a lot of tweaking, but we’re getting pretty close.
 It’s not exactly the same, but we need to go back to the beach for another visit and another taste testing to figure out what we’re missing.

 Gary and I have been delving into our Celtic roots and trying some of Scotland and Ireland’s dishes.